hashbang/book/2-Operating-Systems/1-arch.md

 [1]:https://wiki.archlinux.org/index.php/Installation_guide

 ## Requirements
- * A Linux computer to run early steps
+ * These steps are best done on a Linux or OSX computer to run early steps.
+   * Windows users may use WSL (Windows Subsystem for Linux)
-   * Can use an [Ubuntu live CD][1] if a Linux computer is not available
+   * Or can use an [Ubuntu live CD][1]
  * A blank flash drive, 1GB+
  * Target computer
     * Known to be compatible with Linux